Anand Paranjpe

-Anand Prakash Paranjpe (आनंद प्रकाश परांजपे) is an Industrialist and an elected member of the 15th Lok Sabha elections from Kalyan in Maharashtra, then representing the Shiv Sena Party.
-He joined Nationalist Congress Party before 2014 general elections.
+Anand Prakash Paranjpe (आनंद प्रकाश परांजपे) is an industrialist and an elected member of the 15th Lok Sabha from Kalyan in Maharashtra, then representing the Shiv Sena Party.
+He joined the Nationalist Congress Party before the 2014 general elections.

 Background

-Anand Prakash Paranjpe was born on 16 May 1970 to Mother Supriya Paranjpe and Father Paranjape Prakash Vishvanath, who was also a member of the Shiv Sena party and served as a member of the Lok Sabha from 1996 until his death in 2008 due to cancer.
+Anand Prakash Paranjpe was born on 16 May 1970 to Mother Supriya Paranjpe and Father Paranjape Prakash Vishvanath, who was also a member of the Shiv Sena party and served as a member of the Lok Sabha from 1996 until his death in 2008.

 Education

-Anand Paranjpe has a B.E in Mechanical and has done his MBA in Marketing, both from Pune University.
+Anand Paranjpe has a B.E in Mechanical Engineering and has done his MBA in Marketing, both from Pune University.
 He is fluent in Marathi, English and Hindi languages.